BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/make-sense-of-search-results.md

 <div class="image-container">
 <a href="/dd3-wireframes/_media/stage-3-results/6-apply_filters.png" target="_blank"><img src="/dd3-wireframes/_media/stage-3-results/6-apply_filters.png" style="max-width: 304px;"/></a>

-Users should be able to quickly and easily apply filters remove results that are not of relevance to their search query.
+*Users should be able to quickly and easily apply filters remove results that are not of relevance to their search query*

 </div>

 ### 7. Presentation of results